justgo129/dataScienceCourseraTidyDataWeek4/CodeBook.md

 - 6 = LAYING

 # Process
+## Libraries needed in this analysis:
+- dplyr
+- stringr

 ## Appending files - see also run_analysis.R for the complete R code
 The “training” and “test” folders were extracted from the data available at the aforementioned link.
 The command *rbind* was used to: